ashrafkgit/Rancher/Rancher/RKE Concepts.md

 - CurrentState

-*Desired state* represents the state the cluster should be in and *Current state* represents the actual state of the cluster
+*Desired state* represents the state the cluster should be in and *Current state* represents the actual state of the cluster.

 Both current and desired state consists of:
 - RKEConfig
 - Cluster Certificate bundle

 DesiredState is populated by **rke** from *cluster.yml* file during the provisioning workflow.

 On each run RKE tries to bring the cluster to match the DesiredState and then when it succeed it writes the CurrentState.